CygLiDAR/CL-D1A0-ros/README.md

 ```

 ## Parameters
-The parameters for 2D and 3D are 0 and 1 respectively as done below:
+The parameters for 2D and 3D are 0 and 1 respectively as follows:

 2D)
 <h1 align="left">